National Treasure (film): Plot

-Going to Patrick's house, the trio studies the Declaration and discovers a book cipher written in invisible ink.
+Fleeing to Patrick's house, the trio studies the Declaration and discovers a book cipher written in invisible ink.
 The message refers to Benjamin Franklin's Silence Dogood letters.
 Patrick formerly owned them but donated them to the Franklin Institute.
+Patrick scolds the trio for their naivete, believing the treasure was invented as a hoax by American revolutionaries to distract the British.
+He discovers their thievery of the Declaration and mourns his son's choices.
+Several hours later, the FBI discovers Patrick, tied to a chair by Ben, who has left for Philadelphia.

-Paying a schoolboy to view the letters and decipher the code for them, Ben, Riley, and Abigail discover a message pointing to the bell tower of Independence Hall.
-Pursued by Ian, they find a brick containing a pair of spectacles with multiple colored lenses, which, when used to read the back of the Declaration, reveal a clue pointing to Trinity Church.
+Paying a schoolboy to view the letters at the Institute and help them crack the cipher, Ben, Riley, and Abigail discover a message leading to Independence Hall's bell tower.
+Ian also pieces together the clue.
+At the tower, Ben cuts out a marked brick containing a pair of spectacles with multiple colored lenses, which, when used to read the back of the Declaration, reveal a clue pointing to Trinity Church.
 Ian's associates chase the trio through Philadelphia until the FBI arrests Ben.
 Abigail and Riley lose the Declaration to Ian, but Abigail convinces Ian to help them rescue Ben in exchange for the next clue.
-Ian agrees, contacts the FBI, and arranges a meeting at the USS Intrepid, where they help Ben evade the FBI.
+Ian agrees, contacts the FBI, and arranges a meeting at the USS Intrepid, where they help Ben escape the FBI.

 Ian returns the Declaration and asks for the next clue, but when Ben remains coy, Ian reveals he has taken Patrick hostage.
-They travel to the Trinity Church, where they find an underground passage that appears to lead to a dead end, lit by a lone lantern.
+The group travels to the Trinity Church, where they find an underground passage that appears to lead to a dead end, lit by a lone lantern.
 Patrick claims it is a reference to the Midnight Ride of Paul Revere, pointing Ian to the Old North Church in Boston, a claim that Ben supports.
-Ian traps the group in the chamber and leaves for Boston, after which Ben and Patrick reveal it was a false clue to get him out of the way, having anticipated the fact that he would betray them.
-Ben then finds a notch the meerschaum pipe fits into, opening a large chamber containing the treasure, with a staircase to the surface.
-Ben meets up with Sadusky—who is actually a Freemason—at ground level to return the Declaration.
-In exchange for dropping the charges on him and Abigail, Ben wants to donate the treasure to museums worldwide, crediting the Gates family and Riley for the discovery and Ian's arrest in place of his own.
-On a tip from Ben, the FBI finds Ian in Boston, breaking into the Old North Church, and arrests him and his henchmen on the spot.
+Ian traps the group in the chamber and leaves for Boston.
+Ben and Patrick reveal they lied to get Ian out of the way, having anticipated his betrayal.
+Ben finds a secret door; however, they discover only an empty room.
+Despairing, Ben believes the treasure was moved or stolen, and that his quest has been in vain.
+Patrick encourages Ben to continue pursuing the treasure, having regained his faith in its existence.

+Ben then finds a notch the meerschaum pipe from the Charlotte fits into and found out the pipe is also a key to open the treasure room, opening a large chamber containing the treasure, with a staircase to the surface.
+Ben meets with Sadusky—himself a Freemason—at ground level to return the Declaration.
+In exchange for dropping the charges on him, Abigail, and Riley, Ben decides to donate the treasure to museums worldwide, crediting the Gates family and Riley for the discovery, and helps the FBI track down Ian.
+Ian and his henchmen are quickly arrested while breaking into the Old North Church in Boston.